Azure/aks-engine/docs/topics/azure-stack.md

 Each AKS Engine release is validated and tied to a specific version of the AKS Base Image.
 Therefore, you need to take note of the base image version required by the AKS Engine release that you plan to use, and then download exactly that base image version.
 New builds of the `AKS Base Image` are frequently released to ensure that your disconnected cluster can be upgraded to the latest supported version of each component.

-# Azure Monitor for containers
+## Azure Monitor for containers

 Container Monitoring addon gives you performance monitoring ability by collecting memory and processor metrics from controllers, nodes, and containers that are available in Kubernetes through the Metrics API.
-After you enable Container Monitoring addon, these metrics are automatically collected for you through a containerized version of the Log Analytics agent for Linux and stored in your [Log Analytics] workspace in Azure Cloud.
+After you enable Container Monitoring addon, these metrics are automatically collected for you through a containerized version of the Log Analytics agent for Linux and stored in your configured Azure Log Analytics workspace.
 The included pre-defined views display the residing container workloads and what affects the performance health of the Kubernetes cluster so that you can:

 - Identify containers that are running on the node and their average processor and memory utilization.
 This knowledge can help you identify resource bottlenecks.